Actuarial-Control-Cycle-T1-2024/group-page-showcase-pwc-consulting/README.md

 2) incentives for preventive
 3) health screenings and smoking cessation programs

+### Why these interventions?
+The Log Rank Test highlighted that the mortality rate for policyholders who smoked was 23.17% compared to 2.84% for non smokers.
+Furthermore, the coefficient for Smoking Status for individuals was notable at 1.903 under the Cox Regression even at a significance level of 0.1%, emphasizing the need for targeted Smoking Cessation programs to decrease policyholder mortality.

 ### Actuarial Analytics Conducted
 * Pricing and Costs
 * Sensitivity analysis on interest rates and mortality rates